subugoe/bqschol/README.md

 ## Initialize the connection

-Connect to dataset with Unpaywall snapshots
+Connect to dataset with Crossref metadata snapshots

 ``` r
 library(bqschol)